pedrotgn/pyactor/README.md

 python setup.py install

-Check that works executing the examples: cd examples python sample1.py
+Check that works executing the examples:

+cd examples

+python sample1.py

 ...

-Also see the documentation in doc/_build/html/index.html (outdated)
+Also see the documentation in doc/_build/html/index.html